openteamsinc/opensourcescore.dev/README.md

 - Data export to BigQuery for easy access and analysis
 - Open-source scraping scripts for transparency and collaboration

+## Sources

+- PyPI (Python Package Index) - The official repository for Python packages
+- Conda - The package manager for the Anaconda distribution of Python packages
+- GitHub - The world's leading software development platform for open source projects
+- GitLab - A web-based DevOps lifecycle tool for open source projects
+- NPM (Node Package Manager) - The package manager for JavaScript and Node.js packages
+- SourceForge - A web-based source code repository for open source projects

 ## Maturity Categories

 1. Mature